 Who we are and what we do

-We are a managed learning and development service provider, working in the field of funded education.
+We are a managed learning and development service provider, working in the field of funded and commercially driven education.
 We collect the personal data of the following types of people to allow us to undertake our business;

 - Prospective and live client contacts;